arrahmanbd/SRSOF_Python_Projects/README.md

 # SRSOF Final Projects

-This README file offers information regarding the final project submission by a Python Trainee as part of the SRSOF Python Programming Course Requirements Specification.
+This README file offers information regarding the final project submission by Python Trainee as part of the SRSOF Python Programming Course Requirements Specification.

 ## How to use